 1. Use the Right Platforms

 With social media being almost central to our daily lives, we often spend much more time in the digital world than we intend.
-It’s easy to get carried away with checking social media almost constantly and not always using social media platforms to their full potential.
-The main social media platforms are Facebook, Twitter, Instagram and Pinterest, with LinkedIn being the next in the social pecking order, particularly if you’re looking for B2B customers or clients.
+It’s easy to get carried away with checking social media almost constantly and not always using individual social media platforms to their full potential.
+The main social media platforms are Facebook, Twitter, Instagram, and Pinterest, with LinkedIn being next in the social pecking order, particularly if you’re looking for B2B customers or clients.
 But to utilise these social media platforms efficiently, you need to work out which of these platforms your ideal customer uses most frequently.
 You can do this by trial and error – seeing which platforms get the most interactions, and failing that, by also using targeted ads to make sure your content makes its way to the right people.

 2. Create Compelling Content

 If you’re a regular Twitter or Instagram user, you’ll probably have noticed an increased use of hashtags over the past few years.
 Hashtags (#) are words or phrases that accompany content that describe the type of content included, for example #BusinessMarketing, or words or phrases that describe a particular social media event, for example #WednesdayWisdom.
 Any time you post content on these platforms remember to include key words as hashtags so that if any user of that platform searches for those keywords, your posts can be easily found.
 The amount of posts containing hashtags has increased as more people are realising the power of using a hashtag as it makes you more accessible and visible online.
-Event hashtags such as #WednesdayWisdom are also an opportunity for joining in with social groups online which can increase interactions and could even send your content viral!
+Event hashtags such as #MondayMotivation, #WednesdayWisdom and #ThrowbackThursday are also an opportunity for joining in with online social conversation, which can increase interactions and could even send your content viral!

-Video continues to be one of the most under-utilised but fastest growing content streams.
+Video continues to be one of the most under-utilised but fastest-growing content streams.
 Written content and amazing images to represent your brand or business will get you so far but video is fast becoming the most popular way for people to view content online.
-This includes those in the workplace themselves because captioned videos are easy to watch in any setting, are quick to the point and need little concentration from the viewer.
+This includes those in the workplace themselves because captioned videos are easy to watch in any setting, are quick to the point, and need little concentration from the viewer.
 Again, in collaboration with written content, video of behind the scenes shows your brand personality and builds a trustworthy relationship with your clientele.
-An easy way to quickly create video and share it with your followers is using Facebook and Instagram stories which allow you to record and share live or pre-recorded content within a matter of moments.
+An easy way to quickly create video and share it with your followers is using Facebook and Instagram Stories which allow you to record and share live or pre-recorded content within a matter of moments.
 And because Instagram and Facebook are linked you can easily share one video to both platforms at the same time.